davpu/it-digest/README.md

 > **Today's AI news (Aug 11, 2026)**
 >
 > *Local and edge inference - today's strongest theme*
-> - H3-metal (391 pts) - antirez wrote native MiniMax-H3 inference for Apple
+> - H3-metal (391 pts) - Antirust wrote native MiniMax-H3 inference for Apple
 >   Silicon in plain C. The biggest AI story of the day on HN.
 > - Needle 2 (472 pts) - a 14 MB agentic LLM: tool calls and structured
 >   extraction on phones and Raspberry Pi 5 (~500 tok/s).